 Epidural steroid injections are commonly used to relieve pain in the back, arms, and legs caused by damage in spinal nerves.
 The procedure is minimally invasive and only involves a small injection of steroid into the epidural space in the spine.
 An epidural steroid injection will provide lasting relief for arthritis.

 During radiofrequency ablations, radio waves produce a small electrical current that targets an area of nerve tissue, reducing pain in that specific location.
 This treatment option is generally well tolerated with few complications.
 Pain relief from radiofrequency ablations can last up to a year.
-Speak with a physician at Culver Pain to learn if radiofrequency ablations are right for you.
+Speak with a physician at Elihu Institute for Pain Management to learn if radiofrequency ablations are right for you.

 Non-Opioid Pain Management

 Powerful opioids are often the go to prescription for pain management, but these drugs have side effects and can lead to addiction.
 If you would like to avoid the use of opioids, one of our physicians can work with you to develop a safe and effective treatment plan.
-At Culver Medical, we use a variety of non-opioid drug and non drug therapies for pain management.
+At Elihu Institute for Pain Management, we use a variety of non-opioid drug and non drug therapies for pain management.
 Non-opioid pain management therapies include: over the counter medication, physical therapy, steroid injections, acupuncture, nerve blocks, and surgery.